storesafe/cordova-sqlcipher-adapter/README.md

 - Problems have been reported when using this plugin with Crosswalk (for Android).
 A couple of things you can try:
   - Install Crosswalk as a plugin instead of using Crosswalk to create the project.
   - Use `androidDatabaseImplementation: 2` in the openDatabase options as described below.
-- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature). ~~It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.~~
+- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object exported (ES5 feature).
+Possible alternative solutions:
+  - Follow the solution given in [this comment to axemclion/react-native-cordova-plugin#4](https://github.com/axemclion/react-native-cordova-plugin/issues/4#issuecomment-156751197) or [litehelpers/Cordova-sqlite-storage#382](https://github.com/litehelpers/Cordova-sqlite-storage/issues/382)
+  - Adapt [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) to work with SQLCipher

 ## Further testing needed